Lake- and Surface-Based Detectors for Forward Neutrino Physics: Neutrino Interaction Rates

 For SINE, we consider $\nu_\mu$ and $\overline{\nu}_\mu$ CC DIS in the bedrock up to approximately $5\,{\rm km}$ upstream of the scintillator detector.
 To determine whether the final state muon reaches the detector, we use \SIREN~to reject muons that do not intersect the scintillator panels or for which the traversed column depth of the muon is greater than the muon range calculated in Ref.~\cite{Chirkin:2004hz}.
 For UNDINE, we consider all-flavor CC and neutral-current (NC) DIS within the detectors themselves.
 For the moment, we ignore the additional contribution of through-going muons from $\nu_\mu$ and $\overline{\nu}_\mu$ interactions outside of UNDINE.
+We assume 100\% detection efficiency for all muons the pass through SINE and all neutrinos that interact in UNDINE.
+This is a reasonable approximation, as scintillation-based~\cite{MINERvA:2013zvz} and Cherenkov-based~\cite{IceCube:2011ucd} detectors have demonstrated detection efficiencies of approximately 100\% for tagging neutrino interactions at energies similar to or below those expected at SINE and UNDINE.
+We also neglect uncertainties on this efficiency for this study, which will be subdominant to flux and cross section uncertainties as long as they can be kept at or below the percent level.

 In \cref{tab:event_rates} we report the expect neutrino event rates in SINE and UNDINE over the course of HL-LHC.
 We consider an expected integrated luminosity of $3000\,{\rm fb}^{-1}$ for CMS/SINE and $380\,{\rm fb}^{-1}$ for LHCb/UNDINE~\cite{Drewes:2019fou}.
 We expect $\mathcal{O}(10{\rm M})$ and $\mathcal{O}(0.1{\rm M})$ total neutrino interactions recorded in SINE and UNDINE, respectively. \Cref{fig:energy-distributions} shows the energy distribution of these neutrino interactions in each detector.
 We show separately the rate from charm-produced neutrinos, which dominate the total neutrino interaction rate at higher energies and exhibit large differences between the five hadron-production models listed.
 One can also see that SINE has a harder neutrino spectrum than UNDINE; this is because of the added impact of the muon range.
 Thus, charm-produced neutrinos comprise a larger fraction of the SINE neutrino dataset than the UNDINE neutrino dataset.